authelia/authelia/AUTHELIA-V4.md

 Majors changes:
 * The configuration mostly remained the same, only one major key has been added: `jwt_secret` and one key removed: `secure` from the
 SMTP notifier as the Go SMTP library default to TLS if available.
-* The local storage previously used as a replacement of mongo for dev purpose was a `nedb` database which was implementing the same interface as mongo but was not really standard.
+* The local storage used for dev purpose was a `nedb` database which was implementing the same interface as mongo but was not really standard.
 It has been replaced by a good old sqlite3 database.
 * The model of the database is not compatible with v3.
 This has been decided to better fit with Golang libraries.
 * Some features have been upgraded such as U2F in order to use the latest security features available like allowing device cloning detection.